 - 1. Display a high standard of social behavior. - 2.
 Display outstanding sportsmanship. - 3.
 Display proper respect for those in authority, including teachers, coaches, sponsors and officials. - 4.
 Display a real spirit of cooperation. - 5.
-Dress with special care when attending a contest away from home. - 6.
-Use language which is socially acceptable.
-Profanity or vulgar talk will not be tolerated.
+Dress with special care when attending a contest. - 6.
+Profanity or vulgarity will not be tolerated.